dotnet/runtime/src/clr/Documentation/botr/clr-abi.md

 ## The PSPSym and funclet parameters

+The *PSPSym* (which stands for Previous Stack Pointer Symbol) is a pointer-sized local variable used to access locals from the main function body.

+CoreRT does not use PSPSym.
+For filter funclets the VM sets the frame register to be the same as the parent function.
+For second pass funclets the VM restores all non-volatile registers.
+The same convention is used across all platforms.

-The name *PSPSym* stands for Previous Stack Pointer Symbol.
-It is how a funclet accesses locals from the main function body.
-This is not used for x86: the frame pointer on x86 is always preserved when the handlers are invoked.
+CoreCLR uses PSPSym for all platforms except x86: the frame pointer on x86 is always preserved when the handlers are invoked.

 First, two definitions.